IV. The Authors

 John Britton (1771-1857), too, was no newcomer having already established a reputation as an English antiquary, topographer, author and editor.
 Born in Wiltshire and made an orphan at an early age and with no apprenticeship behind him he drifted from job to job.
 However, he tried his hand at writing and at some point met E W Brayley who became his friend.
 Together they wrote a number of descriptions of counties under The Beauties of England series (Wiltshire was their first in 1801).
 Britton is credited with making topographical works more interesting[vi] and this is certainly true when comparing these two works.
 He had already had some Devon experience as The History and Antiquities of the Cathedral Church of Exeter had been published in 1826.[vii]
 Perhaps there is no better example of Britton’s proliferation of works and his importance to Fisher than the four page advertising flyer inserted at the back of Issue 5: here his name is listed in connection with no less than ten of the twelve works listed.[viii]
 The text of Devon & Cornwall Illustrated ran to just 106 pages.

-Ian Maxted has discovered more accurate records and Thomas Moore was born in January 1767 (baptised on 13th January) in Leicester at the St Mary de Castro church (two possible siblings are buried there).
+Thomas Moore was born in January 1767 (baptised on 13th January) in Leicester at the St Mary de Castro church (two possible siblings are buried there).
 He married Frances Scott on 4th August 1789 in Leicester.
-He was admitted to the Academy at Daventry and served as mentioned.
+He was admitted to the Academy at Daventry and he was Minister at the Unitarian Chapel of Kingswood, Birmingham between 1795 and 1809.
 At some time he must have moved to Islington with his family and he died there.
 His wife died five years later and was also buried in Islington.
-They had ten children together.
+They had ten children.[xi]